JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-HTTP-Handlers.md

   dnr:type "VDS.RDF.TripleStore" .
 ```

 This specifies configuration for a Handler which responds to requests on the URI `/sparql` by providing a SPARQL Query endpoint.
-The `dnr:queryProcessor` property is used to specify the class that processes the queries - for more details on configuring Query Processors see [[UserGuide/Configuration/Query Processors|Configuration API - Query Processors]].
+The `dnr:queryProcessor` property is used to specify the class that processes the queries - for more details on configuring Query Processors see [[Configuration API - Query Processors|UserGuide-Configuration-Query-Processors]].

 Query Handlers support the following additional properties.
 Note that while a Handler may have these properties specified not all query processors can/will use/respect these settings.